 Tadej Pogacar keeps control as Patrick Konrad wins stage 16 of Tour de France

-The Slovenian leads the field by more than five minutes after Tuesday’s action.
+Tour de France 2021: Tadej Pogacar keeps control as Patrick Konrad wins stage 16

+Konrad attacked out of a breakaway on the Col de Portet-d’Aspet, as the two-time Austrian champion took his first victory outside of his national race

 Patrick Konrad soloed to victory on stage 16 of the Tour de France in Saint-Gaudens as Tadej Pogacar enjoyed a stress-free day to retain his yellow jersey.